-With the Hamburg City Pass with public transport you can use Hamburg's public transport free of charge.
-Take the S-Bahn, U-Bahn, Bus, express bus and harbour ferries, also directly from and to the airport.
-With your Hamburg City Pass with public transport you have free travel in all areas A and B of Hamburg.
+You can use Hamburg's public transport free of charge with the Hamburg City Pass with public transport.
+Take the S-Bahn, U-Bahn, bus, express bus and harbour ferries, even directly to and from the airport.
+With your Hamburg City Pass with public transport, you have free travel in the entire A and B areas of the Hamburg city area.
 You don't have to buy another ticket, just get on and go.

 The HVV was founded on 29.11.1965 and includes the Hamburger elevated railway, the Hamburger rapid transit service, the transport companies in Hamburg and Schleswig-Holstein as well as the HADAG.
 740 high-speed, regional, bus and ferry lines take you everywhere easily.

-Day tickets are valid for one person from 15 years and 3 additional children (6-14 years).
+Day tickets are valid for one person aged 15 and over and 3 additional children (6-14 years).

 S1 - Everything is perfectly signposted at the airport.
 Go to the S-Bahn station in Terminal 1 or 2.
-Get on any S-Bahn at Hamburg Airport and travel to the city center relaxed, safe and comfortable.
+Get on any S-Bahn at Hamburg Airport and travel to the city centre in a relaxed, safe and comfortable way.

-If you come from the city center and drive to the airport, please make sure that you are sitting in one of the front compartments at Ohlsdorf station (last station before the airport).
-(The carriages in the back are uncoupled and drive in a different direction).
+If you are coming from the city centre and going to the airport, please make sure you are seated in one of the front compartments at Ohlsdorf station (the last station before the airport).
+The rear carriages are uncoupled and travel in a different direction.

-Information about departure times and timetables as well as your individual train connection to Hamburg can be found here: https://www.hvv.de/de
+Information about departure times and timetables as well as your individual train connection to Hamburg can be found here: HVV

 There is a strict ban on alcohol and smoking in all rapid transit and underground trains, as well as in buses and train stations in Hamburg.
 It is not permitted to carry open alcoholic beverages in the transport vehicles, nor is the consumption of alcoholic beverages during the journey or on the platforms.